 If you have ever worked in retail, then you know how hectic the holidays can be for salespeople.
 Sales floors open early for the holidays, travel for family and shopping for everyone can drive you mad.
 It can also play a part in interrupting your sleep patterns.
 Maybe the situation is different for you.
 I have always functioned pretty decent with limited sleep and it drives my other half crazy how I can do that.
-So let me share how to feel rested with little sleep.
+So let me share my experience on how to feel rested with little sleep.

 Prepare for limited sleep.
 Cut back the caffeine and food intake prior to heading to bed.
 When you wake up, take a quick cold shower and then a regular shower afterwards.
 The cold water will wake your body up faster.
 Do not skip breakfast and pack it full of protein and healthy foods.
 Avoid the carbohydrate filled donuts, toast, pastries, jelly, etc.